God Loves You!

 in 1st book as pope

-The Daily Bible verse for September 19th at the Official King James Bible online Psalms 29: 2 — “Give unto the LORD the glory due unto his name; worship the LORD in the beauty of holiness.“
+The Daily Bible verse for this article at the Official King James Bible online Psalms 29: 2 — “Give unto the LORD the glory due unto his name; worship the LORD in the beauty of holiness.“

 Pope Francis’ new book is sometimes translated as “The Name of God is Mercy (Amazon.com).